Dr. Seuss: Early career

 Geisel left Oxford without earning a degree and returned to the United States in February 1927, where he immediately began submitting writings and drawings to magazines, book publishers, and advertising agencies.
 Making use of his time in Europe, he pitched a series of cartoons called Eminent Europeans to Life magazine, but the magazine passed on it.
-His first nationally published cartoon appeared in the 16 July 1927, issue of The Saturday Evening Post.
+His first nationally published cartoon appeared in the July 16, 1927, issue of The Saturday Evening Post.
 This single $25 sale encouraged Geisel to move from Springfield to New York City.
 Later that year, Geisel accepted a job as writer and illustrator at the humor magazine Judge, and he felt financially stable enough to marry Palmer.
 His first cartoon for Judge appeared on October 22, 1927, and Geisel and Palmer were married on November 29.
 Geisel's first work signed "Dr. Seuss" was published in Judge about six months after he started working there.

 In early 1928, one of Geisel's cartoons for Judge mentioned Flit, a common bug spray at the time manufactured by Standard Oil of New Jersey.
 According to Geisel, the wife of an advertising executive in charge of advertising Flit saw Geisel's cartoon at a hairdresser's and urged her husband to sign him.
 Geisel's first Flit ad appeared on May 31, 1928, and the campaign continued sporadically until 1941.
 The campaign's catchphrase "Quick, Henry, the Flit!" became a part of popular culture.
 It spawned a song and was used as a punch line for comedians such as Fred Allen and Jack Benny.
-As Geisel gained notoriety for the Flit campaign, his work was in demand and began to appear regularly in magazines such as Life, Liberty and Vanity Fair.
+As Geisel gained fame for the Flit campaign, his work was in demand and began to appear regularly in magazines such as Life, Liberty and Vanity Fair.